AMDEPYC/kubernetes-power-manager/README.md

 ````

 - **Performance Pod with sample DPDK application**

+A precondition for this example is to have 1GiB hugepages configured on target nodes.
+This can be verified by:

+`kubectl get node <NODE_NAME> -o custom-columns=NAME:.metadata.name,HUGEPAGES-1GI:.status.allocatable."hugepages-1Gi" `

+Refer to the [Kubernetes hugepage documentation](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/) for more details.

 The example Pod with sample DPDK application in examples/example-dpdk-testapp.yaml contains the following PodSpec: